SystemFw/blog/content/staging/paxos-failures.md

 Well, can they?
 Retrying the locking phase assumes that writers release any locks they have acquired during a failed attempt by sending an `unlock` message to the respective storage servers.

+TODO: a lot more failure modes, highlight some

 But wait, there's no guarantee that those `unlock` messages will ever be received!
 In particular, a writer can explode before being able to